Can The Thyroid Gland Grow Back or Regrow? It Depends

 And this is where we must draw a distinction between DAMAGED thyroid gland tissue and DESTROYED thyroid gland tissue.

-In the case of stroke, there will be portions of brain tissue that are permanently destroyed and those which are only slightly damaged.
+In the case of stroke, there will be portions of brain tissue that are permanently destroyed and those that are only slightly damaged.

 This same principle applies to those people who have thyroid gland DAMAGE.